Skip to content

 When Fractional Head of AI Transformation is the right call.

-If two or more of these show up, AI needs its own owner, not a slice of someone else's plate.
+If two or more show up, AI needs its own owner, not a slice of someone's plate.

 Tech leadership is in seat.
 AI keeps getting pushed because it competes with five other priorities.
 Fractional Head of AI pulls AI out as its own portfolio so it stops losing to the latest incident.